PowerShell/vscode-powershell/examples/README.md

 NOTE: the `Publish` task does not actually publish to allow for experimentation.
 If you wish to publish, remove the `-WhatIf` parameter on the `Publish-Module` command in Build.ps1.
+But make sure you've modified the module manifest (psd1) file or supplied your own in order to give your module a unique name and guid.

 NOTE: the very first time you execute the publish task, you will be prompted for a NuGet API Key.
-This would normally be the NuGet API Key you are assigned when you create an account of the [PowerShell Gallery](https://www.powershellgallery.com/).
+This would normally be the NuGet API Key you are assigned when you register for an account on the [PowerShell Gallery](https://www.powershellgallery.com/).
 However since this is just an example of how this feature could work in the future, you can supply any string you want.
-You will need to enter the api key string at the bottom of the Debug Console window.

 For more details on how this works, inspect the `.vscode\tasks.json` file and the `Build.ps1` file.